Maybe you want to live free from money stress and anxiety. Or, perhaps you’re like me, aggressively investing to grow wealth.

 - Employment Insurance (EI) deductions.

 Your discretionary income is the amount left over after you pay for essentials such as shelter, transport, food and clothing.
 Now you can use your “discretion” to spend the rest on whatever you please.
-For me, nearly all of my discretionary income is invested.
+I elect to invest most of my discretionary income.

 Your emergency fund size is unique to you and your circumstances.

-A guideline for emergency fund size is that it should equate to 3-6 months of your essential expenses.
-These essentials are shelter, food, transport, and clothing.
+A guideline for emergency fund size is that it should equate to 3-6 months of essential expenses.
+Such essentials include shelter, food, transport, and clothing.

 Going to a festival or going on vacation is not an emergency.